ourarash/log-with-statusbar/README.md

 log.statusBarTextPop(`Remove the last line from the status bar`);
 ```
 ## Enable and Disable
 You can enable/disable the status bar or both scrollable log and status bar.
+See [examples/enable.js](examples/enable.js)

 ```javascript
 // Disables the status bar